 One in six adults is dealing with mental health issues today, such as anxiety and depression.
-The challenges of mental health can be particularly tough at this time of year and are often under a microscope in the workplace.
+The challenges of mental health are often under a microscope in the workplace.
 We spend large parts of our lives at work – if there is someone in your business who is not coping with mental health issues then it’s highly likely that there will be some fairly obvious signs.

 Being absent from work